Milton To Become Hurricane Tonight, Florida Threat | Weather.com

 Any hurricane preparations or recovery and rebuilding efforts should be finished by Tuesday evening.
 After that time, those efforts could be dangerous.

 How much damage occurs depends on how strong the system gets.
 While water temperatures are plenty warm for development, wind shear over the northern Gulf of Mexico could be one obstacle to the intensification of Milton.
-Wind shear could limit how fast this system develops.
+Wind shear could begin weakening this system near Florida over the Atlantic, but lets not count on this happening.

 Forecast Sustained Winds